OJ/gobuster/README.md

 - comments in wordlists (strings starting with #) are no longer ignored
 - warn in vhost mode if the --append-domain switch might have been forgotten
 - allow to exclude status code in vhost mode
+- added automaxprocs for use in docker with cpu limits

 ## 3.6